Military history of Japan: Second Mongol Invasion (1281)

-The Kamakura shogunate anticipated a second invasion so they constructed walls and fortresses along the shore and gathered forces to defend it.
+The Kamakura shōgunate anticipated a second invasion so they constructed walls and fortresses along the shore and gathered forces to defend it.
 In the spring of 1281, Kublai Khan sent two separate forces.
 An impressive 900 ships containing 40,000 Yuan troops set out from Masan, Korea, while an even larger force of 100,000 sailed from southern China in 3,500 ships.
 The Mongols planned an overwhelming coordinated attack by the combined imperial Yuan fleets.
 The Chinese fleet of the Yuan was delayed by difficulties in provisioning and manning their large number of ships.

 This culminated in the Battle of Kōan.
 The Eastern Route Army arrived at Hakata Bay in Kyushu on June 21, 1281.
 They proceeded without the larger southern force.
 Waves of samurai responded and prevented the Mongols from forming a beachhead.
 The samurai used a harassment tactic by boarding the Yuan ships with small boats at night.
 They killed many of the Yuan forces in the bay and the samurai left before dawn.
 This caused the Yuan to retreat to Tsushima.
 During the next few weeks up to 3000 Yuan were killed in close quarters.
 On July 16, the first of the Southern force ships arrived.
 By August 12, the two fleets were ready to attack Japan.
 However, on August 15 a major typhoon (kamikaze) struck the Tsushima Strait.
 It lasted two full days and destroyed most of the Yuan fleet.
 Over 4,000 ships were destroyed in the storm; 80 percent of the Yuan soldiers drowned or were killed by samurai on the beaches.
 The loss of ships was so great that "a person could walk across from one point of land to another on a mass of wreckage".

 The equipment, tactics, and military attitudes of the samurai and their Mongol opponents differed greatly, and while both invasions failed miserably, their impact on developments and changes in samurai battle were quite significant.
 The samurai remained attached to ideas of single combat, that of honorable battle between individual warriors, and to certain ritual elements of battle, such as a series of archery exchanges conducted before entering into hand-to-hand fighting.
 The Mongols, of course, knew nothing of Japanese conventions, and were arguably much more organized in their strike tactics.
 They did not select individual opponents with whom to conduct honorable duels, but rode forth on horseback, with various forms of gunpowder weapons and the famous Mongol bow, charging into enemy lines and killing as many as they could without regard to Japanese conceptions of protocol.
 Though archery and mounted combat were central to Japanese warfare at this time as well, the Mongols remain famous even today for their prowess in these matters.
 The ways that samurai tactics and attitudes were affected by these experiences are difficult to ascertain, but they were certainly significant.